JavierAlfaroJara/JavierAlfaroJara/README.md

 ## 🚀 About me

+Experienced full stack developer with a strong background in Angular, React, ASP.NET C#, Node.js, and object-oriented web application development.
+Skilled in delivering solutions for various sectors, including e-commerce, asset management, internal company tools, and multinational industry sector.

-I am an experienced fullstack developer with a strong background in ReactJS and over 2 years of object-oriented web application development experience.
-Proficient in Agile/Scrum methodologies, I'm deeply passionate about developing scalable high-quality code.
-Played an important role in the migration of a vital internal tool for a multinational company.
-I have successfully delivered solutions for internal tools, e-commerce, and asset management.
-I'm eager to contribute my skills in creating innovative web application solutions and thrive in a diverse and collaborative work environment.
+I'm deeply passionate about developing scalable high-quality code, eager to contribute with my skills in creating innovative web application solutions and thrive in a diverse and collaborative problem solving work environment.

+If you want to contact me you can email me to javieralfajara@gmail.com

 ## 🛠️ Habilities